tkhq/docs/docs/getting-started/Quickstart.md

   2. `webauthn-stamper` which signs requests with a end-user's passkey
   3. `iframe-stamper` which is a wrapper around the api-key-stamper and used specifically for Email Recovery and Email Auth

-The simplest way to get started, is to use the API Key Stamper to make requests to Turnkey that are signed with the API key pair you created in the previous step.
+The simplest way to get started is to use the API Key Stamper to make requests to Turnkey that are signed with the API key pair you created in the previous step.

 ```shell
 npm install @turnkey/http